cloudarchitectec/cloudarchitectec.github.io/README.md

 - Fixed all the internal reference links & categories
 - Added 3 missing posts
 - Centralised footer and updated footers for all the posts
-- Configued Google analytics & logo
+- Configured Google analytics & logo

 2025.09.30
 - Fixed tags, pagination, images, titles